Find out who can use, and how to apply to join the Agricultural Flat Rate Scheme.

 - are found to be recovering substantially more as a flat rate farmer than you would if you were registered for VAT in the normal way

-7.3 When can HMRC can remove you compulsorily from the scheme
+7.3 When can HMRC compulsorily remove you from the scheme

 Some of the circumstances where we may cancel your certificate include where: